tolauwae/phd-thesis/src/remote/remote.typ

 The WARDuino virtual machine was first presented in 2019 by #cite(<gurdeep19:warduino>, form: "prose");, and addressed #emph[the slow development cycle] and the challenging #emph[debuggability] through the initial implementation of a remote debugger with over-the-air reprogramming capabilities.
 The paper presented these two features as extensions to the operational semantics of WebAssembly, in order to show their interaction and compatibility with the WebAssembly standard, and to ease re-implementation in other virtual machines.
 Additionally, WARDuino provided support for a limited set of hardware features through WebAssembly functions embedded in the virtual machine.
 It is necessary to embed this support in the virtual machine, since the #emph[bare-metal execution environments] of embedded devices provide no conventional interfaces to the hardware.
 Simultaneously, the primitives should be exposed at the level of WebAssembly in order to achieve the highest #emph[portability] possible.
 However, the paper left some important problems as future work.

 // todo add https://www.sciencedirect.com/science/article/pii/S1084804516000990?casa_token=oQSbZCnzdN8AAAAA:0Qnux5SJSO_tDkY0OpMkNOOpE13-w5JYRKeuyRabdTGtxS066s-GmQ3JCPnKKALIRUvyb12LPQ https://www.mdpi.com/1424-8220/14/10/19582 https://ieeexplore.ieee.org/abstract/document/9247996
-First, WebAssembly does not natively support asynchronous code, but many standard M2M protocols for IoT applications  such as MQTT @banks14:mqtt rely on asynchronous events.
+First, WebAssembly does not natively support asynchronous code, but many standard machine-to-machine (M2M) protocols for IoT applications  such as MQTT @banks14:mqtt rely on asynchronous events.
 Similarly, IoT applications often rely on asynchronous handling of hardware interrupts.
 Due to this limitation in WebAssembly, WARDuino lacked any support for either hardware primitives that rely on asynchronicity, or M2M protocols.
 In this chapter, we extend the WebAssembly operational semantics with support for event-driven callback handling.
 Through this system, callback functions can subscribe to asynchronous events at the WebAssembly level.
 The functions will be executed whenever such an event occurs.
 While other proposals for asynchronous code in WebAssembly are being developed @webassembly-community-group22:webassembly, these proposals are still in early stages, and often focus heavily on browser applications, making them unsuitable for resource-constrained microcontrollers.

-Second, since hardware support is exposed at the WebAssembly level,paperthere is a language barrier that has to be bridged for every higher-level language.
+Second, since hardware support is exposed at the WebAssembly level there is a language barrier that has to be bridged for every higher-level language.
 The original version of WARDuino did not address this issue, and in practice lacked any real support for high-level languages.
 In this chapter, we show that WARDuino can practically solve the #emph[low-level coding] challenge as promised in the original paper @gurdeep19:warduino.
 We illustrate how WARDuino can support high-level languages through language symbiosis, by showing different levels of language integration for AssemblyScript, a TypeScript-like language.
 These examples serve as a general recipe for implementing other language libraries.

 Third, the formal rules for the debugger semantics were not used to prove any interesting properties or guarantees for the debugger.
 In this chapter, we improve the semantics for the debugging and over-the-air updates, and provide a proof for observational equivalence between the debugger semantics, and the underlying WebAssembly semantics.
 This equivalence means that the executions observed by the debugger semantics are precisely the same as those observed by the underlying language semantics.

 Fourth, the virtual machine was never used to implement a real-world IoT application, and its evaluation was limited to a comparison of execution speed with only one alternative approach.
-In this chapter, the evaluation of WARDuino has been expanded to include a comparison to another WebAssembly runtime that can run on microcontrollers We also present real-world IoT application written in AssemblyScript and developed using WARDuino.
+In this chapter, the evaluation of WARDuino has been expanded to include a comparison to another WebAssembly runtime that can run on microcontrollers.
+We also present a real-world IoT application written in AssemblyScript and developed using WARDuino.

 To further illustrate how WARDuino can provide an improved development experience, closer to conventional programming, we present how WebAssembly enables fast prototyping of emulators, and the improved tool support with the visual debugger plugin for WARDuino in the VS Code IDE.
 This plugin is an important contribution towards the increased #emph[debuggability] of IoT software in WARDuino.
 The chapter also includes additional code examples that explain how hardware peripherals can be accessed from WebAssembly, as well as a notably improved and expanded presentation of the WARDuino virtual machine architecture.